lemiskutswa/JavaScript-Overview/README.md

 - onkeydown can be used instead of onclick.
 - clicks and keydowns are known as events: onclick and onkeydow are event listeners.
 Every event listner gets an event object

+- In type coercion, say if you have ('25' - 5) = 20.
+Why, JS will automatically convert '25' into a number for subtraction, multiplication, and division but NOT ADDITION.
+In addition, the 5 will be treated as a string and concatenated with 25 to from 255.